About

 Dr Cordelia Fine is an academic psychologist and writer.

-She has been described as "that rare academic who's also an excellent writer" (Library Journal), "clear, engaging, humorous" (Science Books & Films), a "cognitive neuroscientist with a sharp sense of humour and an intelligent sense of reality" (The Times), and "a science writer to watch" (Metro).
+She has been described as "that rare academic who's also an excellent writer" (Library Journal), a "cognitive neuroscientist with a sharp sense of humour and an intelligent sense of reality" (The Times), "a brilliant feminist critic of the neurosciences" (Times HES), "a science writer to watch"(Metro) and a Myth Busting Hero (CARE).

-Cordelia lives in Melbourne, Australia with her husband and two sons.
+Cordelia lives in Melbourne, Australia.

 a mind of its own